Futu Holdings Limited Sponsored ADR (FUTU) Stock Sinks As Market Gains: What You Should Know

 Futu Holdings Limited Sponsored ADR will be looking to display strength as it nears its next earnings release.

 It is also important to note the recent changes to analyst estimates for Futu Holdings Limited Sponsored ADR.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.8% lower.
-Futu Holdings Limited Sponsored ADR currently has a Zacks Rank of #5 (Strong Sell).
+The Zacks Consensus EPS estimate has moved 2.8% lower within the past month.
+Futu Holdings Limited Sponsored ADR is holding a Zacks Rank of #5 (Strong Sell) right now.

-Digging into valuation, Futu Holdings Limited Sponsored ADR currently has a Forward P/E ratio of 17.77.
-For comparison, its industry has an average Forward P/E of 21.12, which means Futu Holdings Limited Sponsored ADR is trading at a discount to the group.
+Investors should also note Futu Holdings Limited Sponsored ADR's current valuation metrics, including its Forward P/E ratio of 17.45.
+Its industry sports an average Forward P/E of 22.51, so we one might conclude that Futu Holdings Limited Sponsored ADR is trading at a discount comparatively.

-Also, we should mention that FUTU has a PEG ratio of 8.23.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-FUTU's industry had an average PEG ratio of 2.15 as of yesterday's close.
+It is also worth noting that FUTU currently has a PEG ratio of 8.08.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+FUTU's industry had an average PEG ratio of 2.28 as of yesterday's close.

 The Technology Services industry is part of the Business Services sector.
-This industry currently has a Zacks Industry Rank of 149, which puts it in the bottom 41% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 105, which puts it in the top 42% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.